its-lab/MoniTutor/README.md

 You can find all created templates on your MoniTutor server in the conf.d directory of Icinga2 (/etc/icinga2/conf.d/monitutor/).

-After the scenario is initiated (A progress bar indicates weather or not the process finishes) you can toggle the scenarios visibility and the students can start working on it.
+After the scenario is initiated (a progress bar indicates whether or not the process finishes) you can toggle the scenarios visibility and the students can start working on it.